-Solar heating panels and installations
+Solar heating panels.

 "Use the sun to generate hot water with solar heating panels.
-Also known as flat-plates, these are popular with households who have a hot water storage tank that require huge amounts of electricity to run.
+Also known as flat-plates, these are popular with households who have a hot water storage tank that requires huge amounts of electricity to run.
 People have been astute at reducing energy demands with this technology."

 In a nutshell.